ngs-course/ngs-course.github.io/Course_Materials/variant_calling/tutorial/010_example.md

 - [SAMTools] : SAM Tools provide various utilities for manipulating alignments in the SAM format, including sorting, merging, indexing and generating alignments in a per-position format.
 - [Picard] : Picard comprises Java-based command-line utilities that manipulate SAM files, and a Java API (SAM-JDK) for creating new programs that read and write SAM files.
-- [GATK] : (Genome Analysis Toolkit): A package to analyze next-generation re-sequencing data, primary focused on variant discovery and genotyping.
+- [GATK] : Genome Analysis Toolkit - A package to analyse next-generation re-sequencing data, primary focused on variant discovery and genotyping.

 File formats explored: